oasislabs/oasis-gateway/docs/publicAPI.md

 ```

 ## Service Deploy
-Allows clients to deploy new contracts.
+Allows clients to deploy new services.
 It is possible that service providers
 want to restrict access to this API to administrators, to have more fine grained
-control on to which contracts normal users have access to.
+control on to which services normal users have access to.

 The Service Deploy API works similarly to the Service Execute API.
 It submits
 the deployment of a service to be executed as soon as possible, receiving an